h-a-r-s-h-s-r-a-h/Francurial/README.md

   form flows (login, multi-field forms) — the platform's loop-breakers and retries keep failures fast and clean, but a stronger model materially improves success rate on anything beyond a single-page read.
+- `timeout_seconds` is accepted in the request, stored, and passed through to the worker — but nothing currently reads it there.
+Only `max_steps` actually bounds how long a task can run; a slow-but-still-stepping task can exceed its stated `timeout_seconds` today.

+## Troubleshooting

+- **Task fails immediately with "no visible elements or readable text"**: the page was likely still rendering (SPA transition) when `perceive()` ran, or it's genuinely blocked (CAPTCHA/interstitial) — check the `live_url` to see what was actually on screen at that step.
+- **A CAPTCHA appears but the task just fails instead of pausing for a human**: the detector in `worker/src/services/captchaService.js` only recognizes patterns it's been taught (Google reCAPTCHA, hCaptcha, Cloudflare Turnstile).
+A provider it's never seen will slip through — add its title text / DOM marker to `CAPTCHA_MARKERS` or `TITLE_MARKERS` in that file once you know what the block page looks like.
+- **Task sits in `waiting_input` forever**: that's expected — it's parked waiting for `POST /v1/tasks/{id}/continue` (or the Continue button in the live view).
+It won't resume on its own.
+- **Task fails fast with "repeated the exact same action N times in a row"**: the loop-breaker caught a stuck pattern (same click/type/navigate producing no progress) and gave up deliberately rather than burning through `max_steps` silently.
+Check the audit trail for what it kept repeating — often means the goal needs a stronger model, or the selector it's using isn't what you'd expect.
+- **Demo video won't play**: if you re-record `public/francurial.*`, keep a WebM/VP9 copy alongside any MP4 — open-source Chromium builds (many Linux browsers, VS Code's bundled Electron, Playwright itself) commonly lack the licensed H.264 decoder that proprietary Chrome ships with, so an MP4-only H.264 file can fail with `MEDIA_ERR_SRC_NOT_SUPPORTED` in exactly those environments even though the file itself is fine.

 ## License